Descendants of Charles III of Spain: Princess Maria Josefa

 Born Princess Maria Josefa Antonietta of Naples and Sicily at the Palace of Portici on 20 January 1742 she later died in Naples on 1 April 1742.
 She was an Infanta of Spain.

 Princess Maria Isabel Ana

-Princess Maria Isabel Ana was born at the Palace of Capodimonte on 30 April 1743; the young princess died at Capodimonte on 5 March 1749 three weeks before her sixth birthday.
+Princess Maria Isabel Ana was born at the Palace of Capodimonte on 30 April 1743; the young princess died at Capodimonte on 5 March 1749 at age 5 years, 10 months.
 She was an Infanta of Spain.

 Princess Maria Josefa

-Princess Maria Josefa Carmela was born at Gaeta in Italy on 6 July 1744; the first of the Charles' childrent to live past their fifth birthday, she died in Madrid on 8 December 1801; despite her long life little is known of her.
+Princess Maria Josefa Carmela was born at Gaeta in Italy on 6 July 1744; the first of the Charles' children to live past their fifth birthday, she died in Madrid on 8 December 1801; despite her long life little is known of her.
 She was an Infanta of Spain.

 Princess Maria Luisa

 Born at the Palace of Portici on 24 November 1745, she would die at the Imperial Palace of the Hofburg in Vienna, 15 May 1792 aged 46.
 She would marry Leopold II, Holy Roman Emperor and become the future Holy Roman Empress; Queen consort of the Romans, Hungary and Bohemia; Archduchess consort of Austria; Grand Duchess consort of Tuscany.
 Despite being born as Princess Maria Luisa of Naples and Sicily, her "style" changed to Infanta Maria Luisa of Spain after 1759 when her father became King of Spain.
 She was buried in the Imperial Crypt in Vienna.